ArdaxHz/mupl/readme.md

 ----

 - `manga_title` can either be a key to be used in the `name_id_map.json` or the manga id.
 - `[lang]` is omitted for English.
-Use the languages table at the bottom of this page to find out which language code to use for MangaDex.
+MangaDex uses the ISO-639-2 code, the language will not be validated client-side, but is left for the MD API to validate.
 - Omit the chapter prefix if the chapter is a oneshot, e.g. `cXXX` > `XXX`.
 - `(vYY)` can be omitted if the chapter has no volume.
 - `(chapter_title)` can be omitted if the chapter has no title.
 Use `{question_mark}` in place where there would be a `?`.